wingsweihua/IntelliLight/README.md

 # IntelliLight: A Reinforcement Learning Approach for Intelligent Traffic Light Control

+We've also investigated traffic signal control problems in multi-intersection control scenarios.
+If you are interested, please refer to
+[PressLight](http://personal.psu.edu/hzw77/publications/presslight-kdd19.pdf) and [CoLight](http://personal.psu.edu/hzw77/publications/colight-cikm19.pdf).
+For a more comphrehensive view on RL-based traffic signal control, you can visit [this project homepage](http://traffic-signal-control.github.io).

 **Introduction**

 This project has been published as the following conference paper: